 Minaret of Islam-Khodja

 This minaret stands in front of a religious school (madrasah).
 It is the highest minaret (57m) and smallest madrasah in town.
 It was built as late as 1908-1910 in the tradition of the 11-12th centuries.
-Glazed mosaic in patterns of blue, white and green are layed in lines all the way to the top.
+Glazed mosaic in patterns of blue, white and green lined all the way to the top.

 Kalta Minor minaret

 This minaret is massive, fully 14.2m in diameter at the base.
-The name, “short minaret” is derived from the fact that it is only 29 metres high.
-It was designed to be three times as high.
+The name, “short minaret” derives from the fact that it is only 29 metres high.
+However, it was designed to be three times as high.

 Another explanation, put forward by our guide, was that the Khan’s prime minister was concerned about the cost of financing the minaret.
 He convinced the Khan to stop or else the workers and guards on top would be able to peer into the Khan’s harem.